 About History Research

-We are a research intensive unit exploring Irish, British, and European history from the early modern period to the present day from a range of perspectives, chiefly political, international, gender, belief, war, decolonisation, ideas, and medical.
+A research intensive unit exploring Irish, British, and European history from the early modern period to the present day.

 80% of our research environment is recognised as international in terms of originality, significance and rigour (REF, 2014).

 Our research falls into the following main themes:

 - Early modern Irish and European history, including courts, witchcraft, warfare, slavery, plantation, migration, and diaspora.

 - Medical history - The Centre for the History of Medicine in Ireland houses expertise in modern medical history, including disease, diet, the body, mental health, hospitals, and sexuality.

 - Modern Irish, British, European history, including labour, gender, socialism and communism, decolonisation, and revolution.